 - Kidney stones

 Treatment for this hyperparathyroidism depends on the symptoms and severity of the condition.
 Your doctor may recommend just waiting and monitoring the condition for mild cases, while those with symptoms may benefit from medication or hormone replacement therapy.
 Surgery is considered the most effective treatment for hyperparathyroidism and removes one or more parathyroid glands.
 While this procedure once required a long incision and general anesthesia, it can now be performed through minimally invasive techniques to reduce the risk of infection and shorten recovery time.

-Although hyperparathyroidism is not a serious condition, it can lead to complications such as osteoporosis, peptic ulcers and high blood pressure.
-Dr. Lee can help you decide which treatment option is best for you in order to relieve symptoms and reduce the risk of future damage.
+Although hyperparathyroidism is not a serious condition, it can lead to complications such as osteoporosis, peptic ulcers, and high blood pressure.
+Dr. Lee can help you decide which treatment option is best for you to relieve symptoms and reduce the risk of future damage.